DanielPNewman/training-docker-files/README.md

 # training-docker-files

 This docker image was made to help with my data science work flow.
-Specifically it allows me to quickly and easily set up the required versions of my tooling/packages (`python`, `xgboost`, `fastText` etc.) in a container on other machines.
+Specifically it allows me to quickly and easily set up the required versions of my tooling/packages (`python`, `R`, `xgboost`, `fastText` etc.) in a container on other machines.

 The docker image can be pulled as is from directly from [my public docker repo](https://hub.docker.com/r/danielpnewman/training-tools/) using terminal command: